aantti/mcp-netbird/README.md

 This project is derived from the [MCP Server for Grafana](https://github.com/grafana/mcp-grafana) by Grafana Labs and is licensed under the same Apache License 2.0.

+**Note: this project is still in development and may not work as expected.**

 ## Installation

 ### From Source